gzt/gzt-blog/content/about.md

 ---

 I'm Geoff Thompson, a PhD candidate at the Department of Statistics at Iowa State University.
-I should be defending this fall (2019).
+I should be defending this summer (2020).
 My research interests have been in clustering and other classification problems as well as unsupervised or semisupervised learning.
 But, generally, a lot of aspects of going from large messy real-world data to the truth of what is going on.
 I work on the "Model" part of